burstein-lab/famus/README.md

 <a href="https://famus-6e94e.web.app/"><img src="https://famus-6e94e.web.app/superfamus.svg" width="96"></a></p>

-FAMUS is a Siamese Neural Network (SNN) based framework that annotates protein sequences with function.
+FAMUS is a SupCon (Supervised Contrastive) learning based framework that annotates protein sequences with function.
 Input sequences are transformed to numeric vectors with pre-trained neural networks tailored to individual protein family databases, and then compared to sequences of those databases to find the closest match.

 This repository (or the famus conda package) can also be used to train a model for any protein database by using one fasta file for each protein family, and preferrably a large number of negative examples (sequences not belonging to any family in the given database).